We're here to support you through your claim

 If you’re not receiving these updates in a timely manner, please let us know and we can follow up for you.

 How offsetting is applied to your benefit payment, and the other income sources that are offset vary across products and plans.
 We’ve provided some general information below, but it’s important to check the terms that apply to you.
-If you have insurance with AMP Super, check your insurance guide or plan summary (available in MyAMP) to see your terms and conditions.
+If you have insurance with AMP Super, check your insurance guide or welcome letter (available in MyAMP) to see your terms and conditions.

 Depending on your product or plan, your benefit payment may be offset: